 During the spring of 2020, the Commission benefited from the contributions of four San Francisco Fellows as part of a spring project to help envision new outreach materials and broaden awareness of the Commission's work.
 The San Francisco Fellows program is designed to foster community stewardship by preparing recent college graduates and young professionals for roles in public service and administration.
 Participants are competitively selected applicants within five years of earning their undergraduate degree who join a cohort of up to 18 Fellows for an 11.5-month full-time work experience with the City.
 The Commission appreciates and thanks the following 2020 Fellows for their contribution to the Commission's work: Victoria Bryant; David Exume; Mitzi Chavez Gallardo; and Samantha Serafica.

 Future Initiatives

-As part of its mission statement, the Ethics Commission commits to enforce the City's comprehensive set of ethics laws and to proactively recommend new laws, rules and programs that will lead to compliance.
+Embedded in the mission statement of the Ethics Commission is its commitment to enforce the City's comprehensive set of ethics laws and to proactively recommend new laws, rules and programs that will lead to compliance.